-On January 10, 2024, Stardust Power and the City of Muskogee entered into a Purchase and Sale Agreement ("PSA") to purchase the site in Southside Industrial Park, Muskogee, Oklahoma in Port Muskogee for a total of \$1,662,030.
+On January 10, 2024, Stardust Power and the City of Muskogee entered into the PSA to purchase the site in Southside Industrial Park, Muskogee, Oklahoma in Port Muskogee for a total of \$1,662,030.
 The closing has not occurred as of the date of this prospectus.